Multivariate expansivity theory and Pierce-Birkhoff conjecture: Applications of the totient inequality

-\section{\textbf{Applications of the totient inequality}}
+\section{Applications of the totient inequality}

-In this section we explore some applications of the theory.
+In this section, we explore some applications of the theory.
 We obtain an inequality that will be useful for the study of the Pierce-Birkhoff conjecture.
-We first make the following terminologies more precise.
+We first make the following precise.